MOT South Africa 8th Annual General Meeting: Youth Leading Change

 Youth leading change was the theme for MOT South Africa’s 8th Annual General Meeting (AGM), held on Monday, 26 June 2017, at College of Cape Town, Pinelands Campus.

 The purpose of MOT SA’s AGM is to comply with legal requirements; presentation of the audited financial statements, election of directors, and the appointment of auditors.
 The AGM was opened by MOT SA and False Bay College Alumnus, Nathan Hendricks, with a beautiful rendition of the South African National Anthem.
 MOT SA Chairperson, Professor Eltie Links, welcomed delegates and thanked all teachers, principals, youth, sponsors and auditors for their support.
-Delegates received the opportunity to listen to heart-warming testimonies presented by six youth on their understanding of the role youth play in leading change in our country and how MOT has prepared them for their role as leaders, culture-builders, and active citizens in society.
+Delegates received the opportunity to listen to heart-felt testimonies presented by six youth on their understanding of the role youth play in leading change in our country and how MOT has prepared them for their role as leaders, culture-builders, and active citizens in society.

 “After MOT and the MOT youth camps, I can’t just see a need.
 I need to do something about it,” said Young MOTivator, Adrolene Witbooi from False Bay College, Mitchells Plain Campus.